neutralusername/Systemge-Sample-ConwaysGameOfLife/readme.md

 - enter "randomize" into the command line interface to randomize every cells state
 - enter "invert" to invert all cells

+## notes
+if you intend to use this for production change the tls key and certificate

 ![60QV4Ftw9N](https://github.com/NeutralUsername/Systemge-Sample-ConwaysGameOfLife/assets/39095721/2f5b2d0c-65b4-4045-99da-b73d5727f160)